The Friends of Digital Scriptorium

-Friends contribute financially to support our mission to provide cross-institutional digital access to their collections of pre-modern manuscripts and enhance access and appreciation of historically significant but often understudied manuscript materials.
+DS Friends contribute financially in support of our mission to provide cross-institutional digital access to our members’ collections of pre-modern manuscripts and enhance appreciation of historically significant but often understudied manuscript materials.

 Digital Scriptorium gratefully acknowledges the support of these Friends: